• Skip to primary navigation

 • Butterfly pea plant (Clitoria Ternatea) is a creeper plant commonly found in the Southeast Asia region.
 It produces blue flowers called the butterfly pea flowers (also known as the Asian Pigeonwings).

 • The butterfly pea flowers have a deep blue color and are widely used as a natural food color in both food and drinks.
-The flowers are also said to offer a variety of health benefits and are used in ayurvedic medicine.

 • Butterfly pea flowers can be used in their fresh from, as dried flowers or even in powder form (referred to as blue matcha).
 The most common use of butterfly pea flowers is in making the butterfly pea flower tea.
 This is a herbal tea made by infusing the butterfly pea flowers in hot water.
 This herbal infusion is often served without any sweeteners.